lee-dohm/code-smells/FIT2107/metrics/README.md

 ## Coupling between objects - CBO

 The number of other classes it interacts with directly.
-High coupling is bad because becoems harder to design, build, test debug, extend and reuse classes.
-CBO metric is reasonable measure f coupling and a high CBO number for classes is bad.
+High coupling is bad because becomes harder to design, build, test debug, extend and reuse classes.
+CBO metric is reasonable measure for coupling and a high CBO number for classes is bad.
 More arrows between a class and other classes indicate high CBO

 ## Response for a class - RFC